 If you choose to explore this site, please

-understand two things: (a) I am neither therapist nor professional coach; (b) my comments here are not intended to disparage any women whose immediate choices may range from
+understand three things: (a) I am neither therapist nor professional coach; (b) my focus here is primarily aging women; (c) no comments are intended to disparage any women (or men) whose immediate choices may range from

 limited to nonexistent.
-To such women (or anyone, really), I mean no
+To them (or anyone, really), I mean no

 offense with my remarks.